maheshwar-mr/jenkins-nexus-sonar/README.md

-# Jenkins, Nexus and Sonar as docker containers
+# Jenkins, Nexus and Sonarqube as docker containers

 ## Running the containers